 Now semi retired, when not preparing and presenting radio shows, Peter enjoys life with partner Liz, cooking, walking along local canal towpaths, holidaying on narrowboat Solace, and watching good films and documentaries on tv.

-Peter Fairhead presents his Country Show on South Norfolk Radio on at 18.00 on Tuesdays, and his Classic Gold & Guilty Pleasures show is broadcast at Midday on Fridays.
+Peter Fairhead presents his Country Show on South Norfolk Radio at 6.00pm on Mondays, and his Classic Gold & Guilty Pleasures show is broadcast from 6.00am on Sunday mornings.